2022–23 Leeds United F.C. season: November

 Leeds began November by hosting Bournemouth at Elland Road on 5 November, winning 4–3.
 Rodrigo opened the scoring for Leeds in the 3rd minute with a penalty following a foul on Crysencio Summerville by Marcos Senesi, Marcus Tavernier then equalised for Bournemouth in the 7th minute following a cross by Ryan Fredericks and then Philip Billing put Bournemouth ahead following a shot by Tavernier that was saved by Leeds goalkeeper Illan Meslier in the 19th minute, Dominic Solanke then scored a third for Bournemouth in the 48th minute following a low-cross by Tavernier.
 Sam Greenwood then pulled a goal back for Leeds in the 60th minute with long-range shot following a cross by Pascal Struijk, Liam Cooper then equalised for Leeds in the 68th minute following a corner by Greenwood, Summerville scored the winner for Leeds in the 84th minute following a pass by Wilfried Gnonto.

-Leeds travelled to Molineux to play Wolverhampton Wanderers in the EFL Cup third round on 9 November, losing 1–0.
-Boubacar Traoré opened the scoring for Wolves with the only goal of the match in 85th minute.
+Leeds were defeated 1–0 away to Wolverhampton Wanderers in the EFL Cup third round, with Boubacar Traoré scoring the only goal of the match in 85th minute.
 Leeds then travelled to the Tottenham Hotspur Stadium to play Tottenham Hotspur on 12 November, losing 4–3.
 Crysencio Summerville opened the scoring for Leeds in the 10th minute following a pass by Brenden Aaronson, Harry Kane then equalised for Spurs in the 25th minute, Rodrigo then put Leeds ahead three minutes before half-time following a header towards him by Rasmus Kristensen, Ben Davies equalised for Spurs in the 51st minute, Rodrigo then put Leeds ahead again in the 76th minute, Rodrigo Bentancur then equalised for Spurs again in the 81st minute following a cross by Matt Doherty and Bentancur then scored winner for Spurs in the 83rd minute following a pass by Dejan Kulusevski.
 Tyler Adams was then sent off for Leeds in the 87th minute following a foul on Yves Bissouma.

 December

 Leeds began December by hosting Manchester City at Elland Road on 28 December, losing 3–1.
 Rodri opened the scoring for Manchester City in first-half stoppage time following a shot by Riyad Mahrez which was saved by Leeds goalkeeper Illan Meslier, Erling Haaland then scored a second for Manchester City in the 51st minute following a pass across goal by Jack Grealish, Haaland then scored a third for Manchester City in the 64th minute following another pass by Grealish.
 Pascal Struijk then scored a consolation goal for Leeds in the 73rd minute following a corner by Sam Greenwood.

-Leeds then travelled to St James' Park to play Newcastle United on 31 December, drawing 0–0.
+Leeds then travelled to St James' Park to play Newcastle United on New Year's Eve, drawing 0–0.